zsparal/api-documentation/source/connect/getting-started.rst

 * `Authlib <https://github.com/lepture/authlib>`_ for Python, with support for common web frameworks like Flask and Django

 If your application is built with PHP, you can integrate it using the official `mollie/oauth2-mollie-php <https://github.com/mollie/oauth2-mollie-php>`_ package.
+The `official Python client <https://github.com/mollie/mollie-api-python>`_ even supports OAuth out of the box.

 Once you have an OAuth compatible app running, let's register your app at Mollie next.